RichardByrne95/CI-MS4-TuckIn/README.md

     -   GitHub was used to store the project's code after being pushed from Git.

 6. [Django Allauth](https://django-allauth.readthedocs.io/en/latest/overview.html)
-    -   Allauth was used to create a secure system through which user could safely register for accounts, login, logout and perform other account-related activities.
+    -   Allauth was used to create a secure system through which users could safely register for accounts, log in, log out and perform other account-related activities.

 7. [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/#)
     -   Crispy Forms was used to easily control the rendering behaviour of the forms used on the website.